 No, it’s not always necessary.
 Some people find that telling their story is a crucial aspect of healing.
 Others do not need to do this and in fact find it to be overly distressing.
 Your treatment will be tailored to your particular needs.
 I believe the body has wisdom and knows what it needs to heal.
 Together, we can listen to what your body needs and heal trauma at that level.

 I feel unable to form steady relationships.
 Does trauma therapy help with that?

 Absolutely, it’s a very crucial aspect of this work.

 My therapy focus is relational.
 I offer group and individual therapy to practice therapeutic skills, rebuild safety and trust and establish your identity and independence.
 The relationships we have in therapy, whether with me or in the group, are like practice that you can then apply in a real-world context.
 This entire process should make connecting to others feel easier and more natural.

 Can I really get better?

 Yes.
-I’ve been working with trauma survivors for over 20 years and have seen many wonderful transformations.
+I’ve seen many wonderful transformations in my work with trauma survivors.
 That said, this work is not easy.
 It requires time, patience, bravery, commitment and diligence.
 But, this could be the most significant decision of your life.
 If you’re ready to process your pain, I’m here to support you.

 Relief is Possible